wedesoft/www.wedesoft.de/_posts/2022-02-08-tuxedo-aura-15-debian-11.md

 The nice thing about Tuxedo Computers is that

 * they provide GNU/Linux support for new hardware
-* they let you customise the laptop (e.g. SSD size, RAM configuration, keyboard layout)
+* they let you customise the laptop (e.g. CPU, SSD size, RAM configuration, keyboard layout)
 * the laptops are repairable/upgradeable
 * the laptops come with 2 years warranty